 There's a reason bleach is a common ingredient in household cleaning supplies: It helps to kill bacteria.
 For the same reason, it's a helpful addition to your flowers' vase.
-We recommend adding 1/4 teaspoon of bleach per liter of vase water.
-Or you could combine 3 drops of bleach with 1 teaspoon of sugar in 1 liter of water, which will result in less cloudy water.
+Reader's Digest recommends adding 1/4 teaspoon of bleach per liter of vase water.
+Or, the source explained that you could combine 3 drops of bleach with 1 teaspoon of sugar in 1 liter of water, which will result in less cloudy water.

 Painkillers are good for your plants, too.
-Dissolving a tablet in the vase's water before adding flowers creates an acidic solution, which allows water to absorb up the stem more quickly.
+Gardening expert of the DIY Network Ahmed Hassan told CBS News that dissolving a tablet in the vase's water before adding flowers creates an acidic solution, which allows water to absorb up the stem more quickly.
 You'll still need to change the water every few days, however.

-Don't throw away that leftover soda - even if it has gone flat, it's still a great formula for keeping those flowers fresh.
-Any lemon-lime flavored soda, including Sprite, 7-Up and Sierra Mist, has citric acid, which is beneficial for your blossoms.
+Don't throw away that leftover soda – even if it has gone flat, it's still a great formula for keeping those flowers fresh.
+Hassan explained that any lemon-lime flavored soda, including Sprite, 7-Up and Sierra Mist, has citric acid, which is beneficial for your blossoms.
 He recommended mixing one part soda with three parts water.
-Avoid diet sodas, as the sugar is crucial for this solution to work.
+Avoid diet sodas, as Hassan noted the sugar is crucial for this solution to work.
 Additionally, dark colas are too acidic for your delicate blossoms.

 Who knew flowers like a cocktail now and then?
 John Dole, a professor of horticulture at North Carolina State University, explained to Scientific American that clear alcohol, like vodka, preserves blooms.
 This is likely because it prevents ethylene, a gas that causes wilting, from producing.
 However, he pointed out that typical vodka from the liquor store contains 40 percent alcohol, which is much too high for plants to handle.
 Therefore, only add a few drops and include 1 teaspoon of sugar to help provide extra nourishment.
 Remember to change the water every other day, replenishing it with the vodka and sugar.